 - Create an autocomplete feature like word suggestions on search engines.
 How will you scale it to millions of users?

-Tips to Prepare for and Crack Amazon System Design Interview Questions
+Tips to Crack Amazon System Design Interview Questions

 - Leverage your experience: The more practical experiences you have, the better you will be at a system design interview.
 This is because almost all system design interview questions are based on real-life products.
-For example, when asked to design a recommendation system for Amazon, it is similar to many other recommendation systems, such as YouTube.
-If you have some experience with recommendations or read some articles/books, or have thought about it, you can easily come up with some ideas.
+So, if you have some experience with recommendations or read some articles/books, or have thought about it, you can easily come up with some ideas.

 - Read books: We highly recommend reading “Designing Data-Intensive Applications” by Martin Kleppmann and “Patterns of Enterprise Application Architecture” by Martin Fowler.